ashish8796/everhour-clone/README.md

 5. Checkout to your branch `git checkout ashish-project-name`.
 6. Start Coding.

-Always first push your code to `project-demo` branch and check that how is the project look and functioning work?
-Then create a PR.
-You can see the changes in the project by visiting the

 # Code merging instruction

 "No one can merge code directly into master branch."